Multi-Iteration Stochastic Optimizers: Numerical examples

 where each data point $(\bs{x}_i, y_i)$ is such that $\bs{x}_i \in \bb{R}^{d_{\bs{\xi}}}$ and $y_i \in \{-1,1\}$.
-We use the datasets \emph{mushrooms}, \emph{gisette}, and \emph{Higgs}, obtained from LibSVM\footnote{ \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html} }.
-The size of the datasets $N$, number of features $d_{\bs{\xi}}$, and regularization parameters $\lambda$ are presented in Table \ref{tab:datasets}.
+We use the datasets \emph{mushrooms}, \emph{gisette}, and \emph{HIGGS}, obtained from LibSVM\footnote{ \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html} }.
+The size of the datasets $N$, number of features $d_{\bs{\xi}}$, and regularization parameters $\lambda$ are presented in Table~\ref{tab:datasets}.

-When using \texttt{SGD-MICE} for training the logistic regression model, we use $\epsilon = 0.5$.
-For the other methods, we use batchsizes of size $10$.
-Since we have finite populations, we use \eqref{eq:optimal.sampling.2} to calculate the sample-sizes. \texttt{SGD-MICE} step is based on the Lipschitz smoothness and strong-convexity constant of the true objective function as presented in Proposition \ref{prp:convergence.mice}. {Conversely}, the other methods rely on a Lipschitz constant that must hold a.s., which we refer to as $L_\text{a.s.}$.
-The step-sizes for \texttt{SAG}, \texttt{SAGA}, \texttt{SARAH}, and \texttt{SVRG} are presented in Table \ref{tab:steps}.
+When using \texttt{SGD-MICE} for training the logistic regression model, we use $\epsilon = 1/\sqrt{3}$.
+For the other methods, we use batch sizes of size $10$.
+Since we have finite populations, we use Algorithm~\ref{alg:finite_sum} to calculate the sample-sizes. \texttt{SGD-MICE} step is based on the Lipschitz smoothness of the true objective function as presented in Proposition~\ref{prp:pl_convergence}.
+Conversely, the other methods rely on a Lipschitz constant that must hold for all data points, which we refer to as $\hat{L}$.
+A maximum index set cardinality of $100$ is imposed on \texttt{SGD-MICE}; if $|\cl{L}_k|=100$, we restart the index set.
+For the \emph{HIGGS} dataset, due to the smaller dimensionality (28 variables), we used a maximum index set cardinality of $1000$.
+The step-sizes for \texttt{SAG}, \texttt{SAGA}, \texttt{SARAH}, and \texttt{SVRG} are presented in Table~\ref{tab:steps}.
 These steps were chosen as the best performing for each case based on the recommendations of their original papers.